runtimeverification/michelson-semantics/unit-test/unit-test.md

   rule #OutputStackToSemantics(X:FailedStack) => X
 ```

-All groups are required to have a #GroupOrder.
-Input, code and output should be loaded after any supplementary groups.
+All groups are required to have a `#GroupOrder`.
+Input, code and output should
+be loaded after any supplementary groups.

 ```k
   rule #GroupOrder(_:CodeGroup) => #GroupOrderMax